TitanPlayz100/teti/info.md

 [Jump to Feature Wishlist](#feature-wishlist)

-TETI (the name is in the works) is a singleplayer, modern block stacker, similar to the likes of Tetra Legends, Tetr.js and other web based stackers.
+TETI is a singleplayer, modern block stacker, similar to the likes of Tetra Legends, Tetr.js, Blocks, and other web based stackers.

 I hope you enjoy Teti, and if you liked it a star would be appreciated.
 I want this to grow to a proper maintainable tetris web client, so feel free to contribute, and modify my own code.

 [Here is the trailer video](https://www.youtube.com/watch?v=Gf2dsPRf2uM)

 #### Backstory
 This project started out as a learning experience, because surprisingly it was my first time actually using Javascript.
-For my year 12 major project (pseudohuman) I wanted to build a multiplayer web based game, and thus I made this to gain experience before starting.
+For my high school project (pseudohuman) I wanted to build a multiplayer web based game, and thus I made this to gain experience before starting.
 I had already programmed in Java, as well as some C# and Python, so I was not unfamiliar to programming, and I already knew frontend basics.
 Teti was able to combine my interest for tetris, and also challenge me to learn Javascript.
-Well after the project was over, I could truly improve the code and game to make an amazing experience.
+After the project was over, I could truly improve the game to make an amazing experience.

 ## Contributions